xanxer6rB/forge-dev-env-app/README.md

 # forge-dev-env-app
-Dockerized apps for a forge developement environment
+Dockerized apps for a forge developement environment using KasmVNC as a base image.

 First you will need to download intellij-ce from their website and store it in the intellij-ce folder with the Dockerfile.